seosgithub/flok/docs/compilation.md

 ### Compilation is accomplished in the following order.

- 1. All files in `./app/config/.*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/0config.js`
- 2. `rake build` is run inside `./app/drivers/$PLATFORM` with the environmental variables set to BUILD_PATH=`./produts/$PLATFORM/driver` (and folder
+ 1. `rake build` is run inside `./app/drivers/$PLATFORM` with the environmental variables set to BUILD_PATH=`./produts/$PLATFORM/driver` (and folder
- 3. created)
+ 2. All files in `./app/config/.*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/0config.js`
- 4. All js files in `./app/libkern/` are globbed togeather and sent to `./products/$PLATFORM/glob/1libkern.js`
+ 3. All js files in `./app/libkern/` are globbed togeather and sent to `./products/$PLATFORM/glob/1libkern.js`
- 5. All js files in `./app/kern/` are globbed togeather and sent to `./products/$PLATFORM/glob/2kern.js`
+ 4. All js files in `./app/kern/` are globbed togeather and sent to `./products/$PLATFORM/glob/2kern.js`
- 6. All js files in `./app/user/config/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/3user_config.js`
+ 5. All js files in `./app/user/config/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/3user_config.js`
- 7. All js files in `./app/user/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/4user.js`
+ 6. All js files in `./app/user/*.js` are globbed togeather and sent to `./products/$PLATFORM/glob/4user.js`
- 8. All js files are globbed from `./products/$PLATFORM/glob` and combined into `./products/$PLATFORM/application.js`
+ 7. All js files are globbed from `./products/$PLATFORM/glob` and combined into `./products/$PLATFORM/application.js`